alexhunsley/patchouli-jsonpatch/README.md

 This is a JSON Patch library for Swift featuring an ergonomic DSL.
 It is built with the [Patchouli Core](https://github.com/alexhunsley/patchouli-core) engine and uses [JSONPatch](https://github.com/raymccrae/swift-jsonpatch) lib for the patch execution.

+## Installation

+To install via SPM, add a dependency for `https://github.com/alexhunsley/patchouli-jsonpatch`.

 ## Usage

 ```swift